The rate of inflation rose by 10.1% in the 12 months to September 2022, up from 9.9% in August and returning to July’s 40-year high.

 The rise in the cost of living is mainly due to food prices.

 The problem for savers is that higher inflation means their money is ultimately worth less.

-When inflation is rising, those who save into deposit accounts may look to redirect their money into investments to get potentially better return.
+So, when inflation is rising, those who save into deposit accounts may look to redirect their money into investments to get potentially better return.
 Even with interest rates rising, the returns still won’t keep up with inflation.

 You need to be willing to take on more risk, however, as unlike cash bank accounts, investments can fall as well as rise and you could get back less than you invest, or lower returns than you might otherwise have achieved.

 Here are some investment strategies to consider for trying to stay ahead of inflation over the longer-term.